openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Epic Test of Entropy (CR 25)

 Xu Ming and his team of survivors have journeyed in their starcruiser to an abandoned sector of the galaxy emitting a strange energy signature.
+Touching down on the surface, they

+\page

+<div class='pageNumber auto'></div>

+___
-Touching down on the surface, they discover hordes of nightmarish aliens pouring through a massive portal.
+discover hordes of nightmarish aliens pouring through a massive portal.
 As the rest of the team mows down the advancing horde, the voidtouched psion Stryx attempts to channel void energy from a higher dimension to nullify the portal.

 **Success with a twist:** Stryx must contend with a horrifying alien brood master holding the portal open and preparing to make the jump itself.
 It uses all of its mind-warping power to twist her mind and break her.
 She prevails and manages to close the portal, though the mental battle scars her for life.
 She suffers a permanent level of the *fatigued* bane until she can find a means to cure herself.